ZEPL/z-manager/source-en.md

   ...
 ```

+### Feedback & Questions
+If you have any comments, questions, or suggestions for Z-Manager please feel free to file a [new issue](https://github.com/NFLabs/z-manager/issues).

 ## Further work
 We are planning a full featured GUI version of manager soon, with more external integrations and pre-sets